 This is where Pareto analysis comes in.
 Known as the 80-20 rule or the Law of the Vital Few, this simple tool is based on a basic notion: 80% of effects are due to 20% of causes.

 In other words, a small number of factors is typically responsible for most issues or challenges.
-“Pareto analysis allows us to use data to find ‘quick wins’ faster—and with less cost to the organization—while identifying areas to improve that have a disproportionately positive impact,” says Manuel Gogolin, a Business Advisor with BDC’s Advisory Services, who specializes in coaching entrepreneurs on operational efficiency.
+“Pareto analysis allows us to use data to find ‘quick wins’ faster—and with less cost to the organization—while identifying areas to improve that have a disproportionately positive impact,” says Manuel Gogolin, Co-Lead Impact, Growth and Productivity at BDC.

 How to use Pareto analysis to prioritize actions